Scheana Marie Moves On With New Boyfriend After Mike Shay Divorce [Photos]

 Following Scheana Marie and Mike Shay’s breakup at the end of last year, Scheana Marie was spotted at a holiday party with Robert Valletta and weeks later, the couple confirmed their romance with a red carpet appearance.
 Since then, they have been sharing photos of one another on their social media pages.

-While Scheana Marie and Robert Valletta continue to enjoy their new relationship, which recently took them to Big Bear, Hawaii and Amsterdam, they are preparing for the start of production on Vanderpump Rules Season 6.
+While Scheana Marie and Robert Valletta continue to enjoy their new relationship, which recently took them to Big Bear, Hawaii, and Amsterdam, they are preparing for the start of production on Vanderpump Rules Season 6.

 “Robert Valletta is planning to film a little with [Scheana Marie] for the next season that they’ll start filming in May,” a source close to the new couple told Radar Online last week.
 “Scheana isn’t a newbie to reality TV… She knows what everyone wants to see and what will bring ratings — her new hot boyfriend!”

-The Radar Online source went on to reveal that Scheana Marie’s soon-to-be-ex-husband knows Valletta and doesn’t appreciate how public they’ve been about their whirlwind romance.
+The Radar Online source went on to reveal that Scheana Marie’s soon-to-be ex-husband knows Valletta and doesn’t appreciate how public they’ve been about their whirlwind romance.

 “Mike knows Rob and is quite upset that’s who [Scheana Marie] decided to make her new boy,” the source added, noting the reality star was “already posting it everywhere in his face.”